 We’re going to have an answer to our hopes and worries in a few months when the season of the Acqua Alta starts again… stay tuned, and hopefully DRY!!!

 UPDATE AUGUST 2016: THE MOSE IS NOT WORKING.

-We’d like to thank the Venetian administrations and lobbies for having, once more, proved to be a joke.
-A terrible joke.
+We’d like to express once more our frustration about this failure, which sounds more and more like a terrible joke.
 As of now, 13 years later, all we have is 5.5 billion € less and some thousands of tons of steel rotting in our delicate lagoon.

 I'm visiting Venice.
 Why should I follow your recommendations?

 Liked this article?
 Don’t forget to share the love!